adap/flower/examples/advanced_pytorch/README.md

 # Run Federated Learning with PyTorch and Flower

-The included `run.sh` will start the Flower server (using `server.py`), sleep for 2 seconds to ensure that the server is up, and then start 10 Flower clients (using `client.py`) with only a small subset of the data (in order to run on any machine, but this can be changed by removing the `--toy True` argument in the script.
+The included `run.sh` will start the Flower server (using `server.py`), sleep for 2 seconds to ensure that the server is up, and then start 10 Flower clients (using `client.py`) with only a small subset of the data (in order to run on any machine), but this can be changed by removing the `--toy True` argument in the script.
 You can simply start everything in a terminal as follows:

 ```shell
 poetry run ./run.sh
 ```

-The `run.sh` script starts processes in the background so that you don't have to open multiple terminal windows.
+The `run.sh` script starts processes in the background so that you don't have to open eleven terminal windows.
 If you experiment with the code example and something goes wrong, simply using `CTRL + C` on Linux (or `CMD + C` on macOS) wouldn't normally kill all these processes, which is why the script ends with `trap "trap - SIGTERM && kill -- -$$" SIGINT SIGTERM EXIT` and `wait`.
 This simply allows you to stop the experiment using `CTRL + C` (or `CMD + C`).
 If you change the script and anything goes wrong you can still use `killall python` (or `killall python3`) to kill all background processes (or a more specific command if you have other Python processes running that you don't want to kill).

 You can also manually run `poetry run python3 server.py` and `poetry run python3 client.py` for as many clients as you want but you have to make sure that each command is ran in a different terminal window (or a different computer on the network).